RyanGao67/ComputerScience/Software testing(part1).md

+# What is software testing?
+* Testing consists of the dynamic verification of the behavior of a program on a finite set of test cases suitably selected from the usually infinite executions domain against the specified expected behavior.

 # Finite Abstractions of Behavior
 * A single program execution can be viewed as a sequence of states alternating with actions.
 * The possible behaviors of a program are a set of such sequences.